This sweet and sour cocktail packs quite the pineapple punch.

 Instructions

-- Chill your glass.
-Before you start.
-Combine the pisco, fresh lemon juice, and pineapple gomme syrup in a cocktail shaker.
+- Combine the pisco, fresh lemon juice, and pineapple gomme syrup in a cocktail shaker.

 - Fill the shaker with ice, covering the liquid for optimal chilling.

-- Shake for about 15 seconds and strain into your chilled glass.
+- Shake for about 15 seconds and strain into a chilled rocks glass.
+Garnish with a pineapple wedge or lemon twist if desired.
 Enjoy!

 Nutrition

 A rocks glass or coupe is the best fit for this drink.
-A coupe, because of its design, will also spotlight the aromas and botanicals of your cocktail.
-Garnish with a thin slice of lemon peel, adding that extra bit of citrusy zest.
+A coupe, because of its design, will also spotlight the aromas of your cocktail.
+Garnish with a thin slice of lemon peel or a wedge of pineapple.

-Gomme (or gum) is basically a thickener that adds a slightly denser texture to your cocktails.
-Pineapple gomme is the main mixer in this drink that helps make it a Pisco Punch, and also lends a hand at helping the flavors stick around a little longer on your taste buds.
+Gomme syrup (or gum syrup) is basically a sugar syrup with added gum arabic, which acts as a thickener.
+Pineapple gomme is the main mixer in this drink and also lends a hand at helping the flavors stick around a little longer on your taste buds.

 Leave a Comment